DairyProducts/TaskForceZulu/README.md

 †If the controls are reversed, swap the ports in which the motors are plugged in.

+## Checklist
+* Check all wires.
+Connected wires will illuminate red in the connectors.
+* Check all controls.
+Make sure all controls work exactly as intended.
+See above.
+* Check structural security.
+Components prone to failure: conveyor belt, upper body lift, and elevator clamp.

+### Troubleshooting
+* Plug in all wires again.
+Make sure the connectors illuminate with red lights.
+* If the lifter controls are reversed, swap the ports in which they are connected.
+* Restart the program if something suddenly goes wrong (e.g. motors jam, speed abruptly changes).

 ## Reporting software issues
 [Open a new issue](https://github.com/DairyProducts/TaskForceZulu/issues/new) if you find a problem that is strictly software related.
 80% of problems are due to incorrect port configuration or driver error.